sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 A complicating issue for styles is that USFM version 2.1 introduced the concept of categories  for `\esb` blocks and `\ef` extended / enhanced footnotes.
-Any number of categories may be defined, and it is relatively clear that while not altering the semantic meaning of the markers, they change the appearence.
+Any number of categories may be defined, and it is relatively clear that while not altering the semantic meaning of the markers, they change the appearance.
 I.e. each category potentially represents an alternative set of styles.

 Further complicating issues is that a category is selected once, within the `\esb`,